cpputest/cpputest/README.md

 * TEST(group, name) - define a test
 * IGNORE_TEST(group, name) - turn off the execution of a test
 * TEST_GROUP(group) - Declare a test group to which certain tests belong.
-This will also create thelink needed from another library.
+This will also create the link needed from another library.
 * TEST_GROUP_BASE(group, base) - Same as TEST_GROUP, just use a different base class than Utest
 * TEST_SETUP() - Declare a void setup method in a TEST_GROUP - this is the same as declaring void setup()
 * TEST_TEARDOWN() - Declare a void setup method in a TEST_GROUP